indyhall/indylabs/Todos & Ideas/ideas.md

 * status.indyhall.org - who's there, whats the temp (nest), now playing, etc.
 * Now playing page not working
 * Expand now playing with full list, etc.
-* labs.indyhall.org - website actually describing indylabs and giving members an opportunity to contribute to projects and contribute ideas, etc.
+* labs.indyhall.org - website actually describing Indy Labs and giving members an opportunity to contribute to projects and contribute ideas, etc.
 * Overhaul of hello.indyhall.org